timescale/docs/api/_hyperfunctions/candlestick_agg/examples.md

 You can use the [`candlestick`](#candlestick) function to transform the data into a form that you'll be able pass to all of the accessors and [`rollup`](#rollup) functions.
-Below we demonstrate using a few of those accessors to get back a table that looks just like your data:
+To show that your data is preserved, this example shows how these accessors return a table that looks just like your data:

 ``` sql
 SELECT